Bozza2067/RPCX-Core/README.md

 ### Misc:
 - Discord Rich Presence
+- Configurable blips around the map (can be expanded with Blip Info Utility, get it below)
 - NPCs will remain calm in shootings, etc
 - Disabled emergency services responses, wanted levels
 - Blackout mode that keeps vehicle lights on (/blackout)